 7. Make a good impression from the word go

 Create a favorable first impression by getting there on time, greeting the doorman, receptionist and everyone else you meet politely.
 Speak confidently when you introduce yourself.
-Remember to turn off your cell phone and avoid using gadgets like your ipod while waiting in reception.
+Remember to turn off your cell phone and avoid using gadgets like your ipad while waiting in reception.

 Complete any forms accurately and completely.
 Greet your interviewer with a firm handshake and ensure your body language is positive throughout the process.

 End your interview with confidence.
 The final stage of the job interview is critical, you need to leave the interviewer with the impression that you are the right candidate for the internship position.